What is Jungian therapy, also known as depth psychology?

 My journey with Carl Jung

-Since then, I have dedicated myself to studying this depth psychology, I went back to therapy (Jungian, of course) and I began to understand how it works in practice.
-So, naturally, I wanted to start doing consultations as well – I felt that my experience as an Ayurvedic massage therapist and my yoga practice had already paved the way.
+Since then, I have dedicated myself to deepening my self-knowledge and studying this way of thinking, seeking to understand how these concepts manifest in real life.
+Naturally, the desire to offer services also arose, supported by my experience as an Ayurvedic massage therapist and my ongoing yoga practice, which had already paved the way.

 FORMAÇÕES NA ÁREA: